anuraghazra/github-readme-stats/readme.md

   </p>
 </p>

-<p align="center">Please note that documentation translations may be outdated, try to use english documentation if possible.</p>
+<p align="center">Please note that documentation translations may be outdated; try to use English documentation if possible.</p>

 <p align="center">Love the project?
 Please consider <a href="https://www.paypal.me/anuraghazra">donating</a> to help it improve!</p>